bloodstiller/bloodstiller.com/content/Walkthroughs/Aero-box.md

 -   So using the above method with nc64.exe is great and all, but an n64.exe binary will stick out like a sore thumb.
 A better option would be to create a powershell script and use a download cradle to call back to ourselves, this way everything is loaded in memory and nothing is written to the disk (bar our registry entry)

 -   **Create our reverse-shell script**:
-    -   I use a base64 obfuscated powershell reverse shell as otherwise the AV was ablt to detect it.
+    -   I use a base64 obfuscated powershell reverse shell as otherwise the AV was able to detect it.
 I like using <https://revshells.com> for this
         -   {{< figure src="/ox-hugo/2024-11-05-134155_.png" >}}

 -   **We then need to create our scheduled task**: